Pangamma/T4-Permissions/docs/01-finding-problem-solving-solution.md

 * Looks messy

 Every time we wanted to add a new feature, we were having to add a new set of these role lists.
 The lists get longer and longer, and the risk of any of the checks falling out of sync increases every time.
 Then business asks for a new role with all the features of <b>X</b>, but also a new feaure called <b>Z</b>.
-Should be easy except <b>how do you even know what X can do?</b> The only way to figure it out is to do a <b>full text search</b> on the entire solution for any mention of that role and then making sure you're adding the new role to all of those places.
+Should be easy except <b>how do you even know what X can do?</b> The only way to figure it out is to do a <b>full text search</b> on the entire solution for any mention of that role and then make sure to add the new role to all of those places.

 As you're going through this hoard of info <b>the intentions of each if/else block are not 100% clear</b>.
 You have to read through the inner logic to fully understand.
 "Why is THIS role listed and not this OTHER role?"
 If group X is more powerful than group Z, should group X be able to access this feature as well?
 Why was it not included?
 Was group X added <b>AFTER</b> group Z and the other devs forgot to add the right permissions? <b>You start questioning if code is there on purpose or by mistake.</b> Especially if no one has a full (updated) list of what each role is supposed to be able to do.